 Dealing With Information on the Internet

 Unfortunately, even in cases where you are cleared of charges or an expungement is granted, information pertaining to the incident may still be available online.
 One of the most damaging aspects of the internet is the way the names of people who are arrested are publicized for all to see.
 Mugshot websites are among the worst offenders.
 These websites often exploit information obtained via public records for their own gain.
 In addition to publishing your name, your mugshot image, and your charges, they often make matters worse by getting the facts wrong.

 Unfortunately, while you have the right to request that your mugshot be removed from these sites or that errors be addressed, many charge outrageous fees in what essentially amounts to extortion.

-According to the National Council of State Legislators (NCSL), close to a handful of states-including New Jersey-have passed laws prohibiting these sites from charging fees to remove mugshots.
+Some states, including New Jersey have passed laws prohibiting these sites from charging fees to remove mugshots.
 In addition, when information provided via a website is misleading or causes you significant harm, they may be liable for any damages you suffer as a result.